SARVESHKHANDELWAL/Chat-Box-Application/README.md

 #### :wave:

 ## ✨Code Style
-  1. Proper folder structure has been maintained
+  :star: Proper folder structure has been maintained

        ![](Images/Capture.PNG)

-  2. Proper indenting and sequential inclusion of files
+  :star: Proper indenting and sequential inclusion of files
       ![](Images/Capture2.PNG)

-  3. Basic HTML5 syntax with bootstrap included
+  :star: Basic HTML5 syntax with bootstrap included
       ![](Images/Capture3.PNG)

-   4. Plain JavaScript used
+   :star: Plain JavaScript used
        ![](Images/Capture4.PNG)

 ## ✨ Installation
   It is very easy to use our project if anyone wants.
 Just follow the steps :

-  1. Firstly if you are working locally then you need to install the following :
+  :star: Firstly if you are working locally then you need to install the following :
       * Node.js
       * MongoDB
       * VS Code ( recommended , Any other suitable code editor will work )

-  2. Next you need to clone our project's GitHub repository to your desktop
+  :star: Next you need to clone our project's GitHub repository to your desktop

-  3. Open command line navigate to the project folder.
+  :star: Open command line navigate to the project folder.
 Then type the following commands to install required dependencies :
        ```javascript
         npm install  body-parser http express  moment  socket.io --save
        ```
-  4. Your package.json should look like this with the following dependencies
+  :star: Your package.json should look like this with the following dependencies
        ```javascript
        "dependencies": {
           "body-parser": "^1.19.0",